river-alaqidy/BadgerChatMobile/README.md

 # BadgerChat Mobile

 After developing the React web version of BadgerChat, this chatroom message board was transitioned to a React Native mobile application.
 Below is a a screen recorded video of the app in action.
+To see the code used to build the app look in the src/components folder.

 ## Video Demonstration tasks
  1. Try to register for an account that already exists.